 Using Ubuntu .DESKTOP as a Malware Vector

 - 3 minsI have noticed a weird behavior in .DESKTOP file extensions that can be used as a malware vector.
 This issue is not detected as malware by all known AVs, and the way it behaves makes it a rich resource for spreading malware against Ubuntu and Linux Desktop users in general.
-I will focusing on Ubuntu Desktop on this blog post.
+I will focus on Ubuntu Desktop in this blog post.

 Introduction

-File managers on Ubuntu (Nautilus, Caja, Thunar are tested) treats .desktop in a special way.
-Basically, it parses .desktop, and view the files as the way it’s saved on their .desktop entry.
-In addition to that, it also changes the icon of the file to the one specified in the .desktop entry too.
+File managers on Ubuntu (Nautilus, Caja, and Thunar are tested) specially treat .desktop.
+It parses .desktop and views the files as saved on their .desktop entry.
+In addition, it also changes the file icon to the one specified in the .desktop entry.

 Example .desktop File